YaoFANGUK/video-subtitle-extractor/README_en.md

   **Japanese**, **Korean**, **Arabic**, **Traditional Chinese**, **French**, **German**, **Russian**, **Spanish**, **Portuguese**, **Italian**
 - Multi-mode:
-  - **Fast**: (Recommended) Uses a lightweight model for quick subtitle extraction, though it might miss a small amount of subtitles and contains a few typos.
+  - **fast**: (Recommended) Uses a lightweight model for quick subtitle extraction, though it might miss a small amount of subtitles and contains a few typos.
-  - **Automatic**: (Recommended) Automatically selects the model.
+  - **auto**: (Recommended) Automatically selects the model.
 It uses the lightweight model under the CPU, and the precise model under the GPU.
 While subtitle extraction speed is slower and might miss a minor amount of subtitles, there are almost no typos.
-  - **Precise**: (Not Recommended) Uses the precise model with frame-by-frame detection under the GPU, ensuring no missed subtitles and almost non-existent typos, but the speed is **very slow**.
+  - **accurate**: (Not Recommended) Uses the precise model with frame-by-frame detection under the GPU, ensuring no missed subtitles and almost non-existent typos, but the speed is **very slow**.

 <p style="text-align:center;"><img src="https://github.com/YaoFANGUK/video-subtitle-extractor/raw/main/design/demo.png" alt="demo.png"/></p>